latex3/babel/docs/guides/locale-naming.md

 (related to `german` and `serbian`) should be fixed in the future, but how to deal with them is under study.

+Variants in the CLDR are uppercased, but in the BCP 47 registry they are lowercases (eg, `el-polyton`).
+We stick to the BCP 47 format.